leoswaldo/pyDaemon/README.md

 Usage
 ----

-Extend your class from Daemon, and overwrite the run method
+Extend your class from Daemon, and override the run method

 Example
 ----